iharshraj1123/offline-youtube-browser-video-organizer/README.md

 -There are a lot of features and also lot missing features.
 It can read subtitles as well in vtt format, add your subtitles in the "youtube/files/subtitles/"

+### About the project :

+- Xampp with of php 7 or above.
+You can do it other ways too but this is the simplest way.

+- Browser with local file access turned on (discussed later)

+- Patience.
+I was lazy so I didnt make a setup page where a lot of things could have been automated but it will take effort to make that.

 ## HOW to Setup :

 1. Copy-paste all the folders (eg, youtube, chatbox, comment section) in your htdocs of your localserver.